 Manufacturing of Dangerous Drugs Cases Dismissed

-Need an Arizona Drug Defense Lawyer?
-Contact DM Cantor if you have been charged with the Manufacture of Dangerous or Prescription Drugs.
-Call 24/7 602-307-0808 for a Free Consultation.
+Contact DM Cantor if you have been charged with the Manufacture of Dangerous or Prescription Drugs by calling 602-307-0808 or our online contact form for a Free Consultation.

 Possible Punishment for Manufacture of Dangerous Drugs

-If a defendant is convicted of manufacturing, or possessing equipment and chemicals for the purpose of manufacturing a prescription-only drug, it is a class one (1) misdemeanor.
-A class one (1) misdemeanor is punishable by a term of probation or up to six (6) months in jail, and a fine of up to $2,500.00.
+- If a defendant is convicted of manufacturing, or possessing equipment and chemicals for the purpose of manufacturing a prescription-only drug, it is a class one (1) misdemeanor, punishable by a term of probation or up to 6 months in jail, and a fine of up to $2,500.00.
 Additionally, the defendant must pay a separate fine of $1,000.